 The Latest: Court: Dutch don't have to house more migrants

-In this Thursday, May 25, 2017 photo three-year-old Ragika from Syria plays with a toy horse at the refugee camp of Ritsona about 86 kilometers north of Athens.
-On World Refugee Day, more than 60,000 refugees and migrants are still stranded in Greece in a process barely moving: Forward to other countries of the European Union, or back to Turkey under a deportation deal launched 15 months ago.AP Photo/Petros Giannakouris) In this Friday, May 26, 2017 photo a Syrian man carries a ladder at the refugee camp of Ritsona about 86 kilometers north of Athens.
+On World Refugee Day, more than 60,000 refugees and migrants are ... north of Athens.
+On World Refugee Day, more than 60,000 refugees and migrants are still stranded in Greece in a process barely moving: Forward to other countries of the European Union, or back to Turkey under a deportation deal launched 15 m...
+A Dutch court has rejected an aid organization's demand that the country's government house more migrants who are living in camps in Greece and Italy.

 Discussions